snehavyas12/E-commerce_SQL_EDA/SQL_Powered_ECommerce_Sales_Insights.md

 ![alt text](image-13.png)

 #### Insights:
 As expected, price is negatively correlated with sales.
-The costly products don't find as much customers.
+The costly products don't find as many customers.
 But the correlation though negative is not that strong. the coefficient -0.016 is not very significant, the reason can be in the variety of products, like Health, Books, Kitchen.

 ### 16. Correlation of review score and units
 WITH review_prod AS (